LandoNikko/Glyphtrix/readme.md

 ## ![How it Works Shield][how-it-works-shield]

-VisuType analyzes the input image or video frame by frame.
+Glyphtrix analyzes the input image or video frame by frame.
 It applies selected pre-processing effects (like blur, brightness, levels), then divides the (potentially modified) visual into a grid based on the "Density" setting.
 The average brightness of each grid cell is mapped to a character from the chosen "Character Set."
 Finally, these characters are rendered onto an output canvas using the selected "Font Family," "Scale Factor," and "Color Scheme."

 [how-it-works-shield]: https://img.shields.io/badge/How%20it%20Works-00FF00?style=for-the-badge&color=0b0b0b&labelColor=00FF00